TnTien/C-LiveProject-TheaterCMS/README.md

 # C-LiveProject-TheaterCMS

+# Create and Style Donation Page

+Change the Donate View in the Home View folder.
+This page should have several fields that let the user enter their information and donation amount.
+The input fields should be in a form.
+Take a look at the gif below to see how it should be styled.
+Use Bootstrap's Grid Layout to create the layout of the page.
+The client wants an image displayed behind the title as well, and the font of the title should be Broadway.
+Add placeholders to every field a user can fill in.
+You do not need to implement the controller method for the form.

 <div class="container" style="font-family: Broadway">
     <div class="jumbotron mb-0" style="background-image: linear-gradient(rgba(0, 0, 0, 0.5), rgba(0, 0, 0, 0.5)), url('/Content/images/theater.jpg'); background-repeat: no-repeat; background-size: cover; background-position: 50% 75%">
         <h1 class="text-center">Consider Making a Donation</h1>